 Present the topic and both sides of the argument.
 Then argue passionately for one side of the debate and invite discussion.

 The more unpopular the side you take, the more discussion you’re likely to generate.

 Here are some fun ideas for titles.
-Of course, you can substitute with your own controversial subjects that fit in with your niche.
+Of course, you can substitute with your own controversial subjects that fit your niche.

 - Why we should all boycott eating organic produce

 - The dark side of cryptocurrency